mediamonks/muban/docs/data-files.md

 ## Using data

-The data used in Muban is used as a static mock representation of the eventual backen data that will be used to render the templates on the server.
+The data used in Muban is used as a static mock representation of the eventual backend data that will be used to render the templates on the server.
 Because of that it's good to communicate with backed to set up a data structure that makes sense.